 The cherry blossoms bloomed early this spring, just as it did thirty years ago on Maaya Sakamoto‘s birthday.
 The date was 31st March and the venue was Budoukan.
 I stood in line at the entrance of Kitanomaru Park along with thousands on that cool spring afternoon and waited.
 This is the story of the time […]

 This song is Sayonara wo Kikasete by Nanase Aikawa, a veteran female J-rock singer.
 It’s the B-side of one of her earlier singles from the late 90s and it is one of my favourite songs from her.
 This is not the song I am looking for.
-[Audio clip: view full post to listen] However, I [...]
+However, I know for a fact that there is […]

 Maaya Sakamoto, the greatest singer/seiyuu in the history of the universe, held a live tour at the start of this year (2009) called “We Are Kazeyomi!”
 This was her first proper concert in the five years since she released her album Shounen Alice and her third since her debut as Hitomi in Visions of Escaflowne. […]